Surface wetting by kinetic control of liquid-liquid phase separation

 As a first example, let us consider a slow protein synthesis and take $\tau_\mathrm{sat} = 10 \, \mathrm{hours}$ and $N_\mathrm{sat} = 100$.
-In this case, we obtain $\tau_\mathrm{cre} = 360 \, \mathrm{s}$ and $\tau_\mathrm{cre} / \tau_\mathrm{diff} = 9 \ (\gg 1)$, which, based on Eq.~\eqref{Eq:tau0}, satisfies the condition for surface wetting regardless of the interaction strength.
+In this case, we obtain $\tau_\mathrm{cre} = 360 \, \mathrm{s}$ and $\tau_\mathrm{cre} / \tau_\mathrm{diff} = 9$, which, based on Eq.~\eqref{Eq:tau0}, satisfies the condition for surface wetting regardless of the interaction strength.
 As another example, we consider a fast protein synthesis and take $\tau_\mathrm{sat} = 1 \, \mathrm{hour}$ and $N_\mathrm{sat} = 1000$.
-Then, we obtain $\tau_\mathrm{cre} = 3.6 \, \mathrm{s}$ and $\tau_\mathrm{cre} / \tau_\mathrm{diff} = 0.09 \ (\ll 1)$, which, based on Eq.~\eqref{Eq:J0}, is on the margin of surface wetting condition depending on the interaction strength.
-As we have seen, the particle annihilation by protein degradation can work to prevent the surface wetting.
+Then, we obtain $\tau_\mathrm{cre} = 3.6 \, \mathrm{s}$ and $\tau_\mathrm{cre} / \tau_\mathrm{diff} = 0.09$, which, based on Eq.~\eqref{Eq:J0}, is on the margin of surface wetting condition depending on the interaction strength.
+As we have seen, particle annihilation by protein degradation can work to prevent surface wetting.
 Therefore, we propose that wettability of cellular and nuclear membrane surfaces may be regulated using changes in protein-protein interactions by post-translational modifications and/or changes in the speed of protein synthesis by gene expression regulation.
-The presented arguments should hold generically for three-dimensional cells since dimensionality does not change the derivation of Eqs.~\eqref{Eq:tau0} and \eqref{Eq:J0}.
+The presented arguments should hold generically for three-dimensional cells since dimensionality does not affect the derivation of Eqs.~\eqref{Eq:tau0} and \eqref{Eq:J0}.

-In this Letter, we have studied a simple model of phase separation in the presence of particle creation and annihilation to consider the wetting conditions in the intracellular environment.
-We have shown through the lattice model simulation and theory that slow protein creation or moderate interaction strength is required for surface wetting to be achieved when the protein has its property to phase-separate in the bulk.
-Our results demonstrate how the liquid droplets and their locations in cells may not directly reflect the equilibrium phase even when they are seemingly in steady state, which is directly relevant in interpreting the images of dynamic cell membrane wetting.
+In this Letter, we have studied a simple model of phase separation in the presence of particle creation to consider the wetting conditions in the intracellular environment.
+We have shown through the lattice model and theory that slow protein creation or moderate interaction strength is required for surface wetting to be achieved when the protein has a phase-separating property in the bulk.
+We have confirmed by MD simulations that the same situation occurs also in diffusive particle systems in the presence of disorder, due to the effect of the trapping of the droplets.
+Our results demonstrate how the liquid droplets and their locations in cells may not directly reflect the equilibrium phase, which is directly relevant in interpreting the images of dynamic cell membrane wetting.
 It will be interesting to compare the phase diagram with experiments with controlled protein synthesis to elucidate the details of the intracellular environment.